 The nearest airport is Blue Grass Airport in Lexington.
 The hotel will provide complimentary transportation to and from the airport to the Hilton.
 Contact Linda for more information.

 - Binoculars and/or camera for field day

 - Extra space in suitcase to bring home written and reference materials (2 binders)

-Contact Linda D’Agostino-Long for details
+Program: Linda D’Agostino-Long